koii-network/docs/develop/command-line-tool/create-task-cli/create-task.md

 sidebar_label: Deploy a New Task
 ---

-The `create-task-cli` tool allows you to register and deploy a new Koii task.
-In this section, we'll walk you through the process of creating a new task.

 ![Image](../../img/spheron-key.svg)

 :::tip
 Create a Spheron Key, either set it up in your Koii Node App, see [tutorial](https://docs.koii.network/koii/faq#tutorial-step-by-step-guide-to-getting-a-spheron-storage-key), or if you prefer set it up from CLI using [Spheron API](https://docs.spheron.network/rest-api/#creating-an-access-token).
 If you already have the key setup in the Koii App you can find it in settings. , copy the token, and paste it on this prompt.
 :::
 # Getting Started:

-- After running the `npx @_koii/create-task-cli@latest` command, you will be presented with a set of options.
-To deploy a new task, select the following option:
+- To deploy a new task, select the following option:

 ```bash
 ?
 Select operation › - Use arrow-keys.
 Return to submit.